 For me, Yoga was the thing that really helped me to feel better and opening up to a very close friend and a very helpful therapist.
 When I have tough days I remember to breathe, I practice mindfulness, gratitude, journalling and pretty much anything in my ‘mental health tool box’ that I can find!
 I’ve learnt to say no to things when I need to and to give myself a break when I have too.
 The important thing I have learnt is that only I have the power to practice more self-compassion, more self-care and cultivate more contentment with where I am and what I’m feeling rather than punishing myself for not being perfect, remember practice takes some practise too! #practicenotperfection

 About Liz Joy Oakley

 Liz teaches Hatha, Vinyasa, Yin & Restorative Yoga, specialising in teaching Yoga, Mindfulness & Meditation to improve stress & anxiety.
-She recently completed her training as a Wellbeing Coach & is dedicated to spreading Joy through her work.
+She combines this with her work as a Holistic Wellbeing Coach & is dedicated to spreading Joy through her work.

 New to MoreYoga?
 Not sure yet?

 - 5 Classes